LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 ### Performance testing with Java Microbenchmark Harness (JMH)

-JMH is a JVM tool which allows performance testing applications with nanosecond accuracy.
+JMH is a JVM tool specializing in performance testing applications with nanosecond accuracy.
 I created two projects to test various ways of creating and caching counters to check how performant each option is.
-The [first project](https://github.com/LajosPolya/Micrometer-Performance) contains the code to be tested.
+The [first project](https://github.com/LajosPolya/Micrometer-Performance) contains various example patterns used to create and increment counters.
 The [second project](https://github.com/LajosPolya/JMH-Test) contains the JMH testing harness.
 JMH recommends this two project approach to ensure that the benchmarks are correctly initialized and produce reliable results.
 I tested five options, these benchmarks are synonymous with the examples above, with the addition of one bonus test.